 At the end of a Sprint, the new increment must be “Done,” which means it must be in usable condition and meet the “DoD”.
 The Definition of Done is usually created by the development organisation, if there is no “DoD” then the development team can create their own.

-- No Critical and High defect will be accepted
+- No critical and major defects will be accepted

 - Code should be unit tested